- Frequently Asked Questions

 This really depends on your code.
 For pure Python algorithmic code, it is very fast.
 For more typical Python programs we generally are 3 times the speed of CPython 2.7.
 You might be interested in our benchmarking site and our jit documentation.

 Your tests are not a benchmark: tests tend to be slow under PyPy because they run exactly once; if they are good tests, they exercise various corner cases in your code.
 This is a bad case for JIT compilers.
 Note also that our JIT has a very high warm-up cost, meaning that the programs are slow at the beginning.
 If you want to compare the timings with CPython, even relatively simple programs need to run at least one second, preferrably at least a few seconds.
 Large, complicated programs need even more time to warm-up the JIT.

 No, we found no way of doing that.
-The JIT generates machine code containing a large number of constant addresses — constant at the time the machine code is written.
+The JIT generates machine code containing a large number of constant addresses — constant at the time the machine code is generated.
 The vast majority is probably not at all constants that you find in the executable, with a nice link name.
 E.g. the addresses of Python classes are used all the time, but Python classes don’t come statically from the executable; they are created anew every time you restart your program.
 This makes saving and reloading machine code completely impossible without some very advanced way of mapping addresses in the old (now-dead) process to addresses in the new process, including checking that all the previous assumptions about the (now-dead) object are still true about the new object.